 The caveat here is all my trips have happened during the summer, in especially hot (and often humid) areas.
 The MSR Hubba NX ultralight single-person tent is fantastic.
 It’s very light, quick to set up, and quick to pack away.
-I slept on an REI Stratus sleeping pad and in a Cocoon CoolMax Travel Sheet.
-The sleeping pad is fine; it’s certainly on the bulky side, but I don’t know if they get much smaller.
-The travel sheet ended up being too thin to function on its own and really should only serve as a bag liner.
-I’ll look into actual sheets or lightweight camping blankets next time.
+On the ECG trip, I slept on an REI Stratus sleeping pad and in a Cocoon CoolMax Travel Sheet.
+I’ve since downsized the sleeping pad to the Flextailgear Zero, which is like a quarter of the packed size and still good enough; and swapped the travel sheet for the Gravel Layover blanket, which packs down to a similar size and is much warmer.
 A tiny inflatable pillow is worth the pack space, in my opinion.

 As far as basic outer clothing goes, a nice wicking t-shirt and shorts will do.
 I was fine with two of each and four pairs of underwear.
 Make sure the shorts have pockets!
 Mine did not and I had to use the pockets in my raincoat for all post-travel casual walking around.

 Traditional skate shoe details like reinforced toes and gummy soles are for executing tricks, not pushing long distance.
 Ultimately, any running shoe will work, as long as it’s breathable and its soles can stand up to foot braking.
-Heavy-duty Keen Newport H2 sandals as effective skate shoes were a strange recommendation that paid off in spades.
+Heavy-duty Keen Newport H2 sandals were a strange recommendation that paid off in spades.
 My feet were never hot or sweaty, and comfortable for almost the whole time.
 While the soles held out from North Carolina to Key West, they went straight into the garbage at the end.
 I did get a couple blisters from where the straps rubbed against my feet, but I would still choose these all over again.

-Wear a helmet, any helmet.
-I swapped the Triple 8 Sweatsaver for the Bern Allston in an attempt for more ventilation, but the reality is you will always be sweaty.
-Now I’m eager to try out the Park & Diamond collapsible helmet which will be ideal for traveling.
+Wear a helmet.
+I swapped the Triple 8 Sweatsaver for the Bern Allston in an attempt for more ventilation, but the reality is I will always be sweaty.
+If they ever come out, I’m curious to try either the Park & Diamond or Newton Rider collapsible helmet, which would be ideal for traveling.

 Whatever iPhone is recent enough is pretty much my everything device: taking photos, listening to podcasts, tracking progress, writing and publishing daily recaps, even reading ebooks at night.
-I plan routes and link to them later on Felt (after settling for MapMyFitness for too long), and I have been writing recaps in Day One and Medium, though I may switch to taking notes and publishing them on my personal website.
+I plan routes and link to them later on Felt (after settling for MapMyFitness for too long), and I have written recaps in Day One and Medium, though now I capture thoughts in the Notes app and write them up later here.

-Definitely pack a first aid kit with bandages, alcohol wipes, Neosporin and Cortisone, and plenty of Ibuprofen.
-Sector 9’s carabiner skate tool is amazingly light while still effective, if you can find it in stock anywhere.
+Definitely pack a first aid kit with honey bandages (vouched for by my mom!), alcohol wipes, Cortisone, and plenty of Ibuprofen.
+Sector 9’s carabiner skate tool is amazingly light while still useful in a pinch, if you can find it in stock anywhere.
 Paris’ skate tool is much heavier, but much sturdier, and packs down small.